‘The Engineering of Reliable Embedded Systems’ (Ed. 2) by Michael J. Pont

 If you are aware of any other reviews of this book (good or bad) please let us know and we will add links here.
 Thank you.

-‘ERES2’ Hardback edition (International)
+How to buy the ‘ERES2’ Hardback edition (International)

 Pont, M.J.
 (2016) “The Engineering of Reliable Embedded Systems: Developing software for ‘SIL 0’ to ‘SIL 3’ designs using Time-Triggered architectures”, (Second Edition) SafeTTy Systems.
 ISBN: 978-0-9930355-3-1. £85.00.